eQuizShow

 Question: DAILY DOUBLE: Name 3 ways how plantation slaves responded to their new lives in America.

-Answer: 1) Some tried to run away, but most were caught and punished.2) Some resisted in secret by playing sick, breaking tools, or setting buildings on fire.
+2) Some resisted in secret by playing sick, breaking tools, or setting buildings on fire.

 3) Many worked hard and hoped they would get better treatment.